Ravish108Coder/dice-game/README.md

 ## Installation
 To install the program, follow these steps:

-- Download the program files from [insert link here].
+- Download the program files from https://github.com/Ravish108Coder/dice-game/archive/refs/heads/main.zip .
 - Extract the files to a desired location on your computer.
 - Open the index.html file in your preferred web browser.
 ## Usage